-Since calories are the most important factor for your macros for weight loss, it can be easy to forget about some of the other things that contribute to your overall health.
+Since calories are the most important factor in macros for weight loss, it can be easy to forget about some of the other things that contribute to your overall health.

-Did you ever hear about the professor who lost 27 pounds only eating junk foods like candy bars, chips, and other bad things?
+Did you ever hear about the professor who find his macros for weight loss and lost 27 pounds only eating junk foods like candy bars, chips, and other bad things?
 You can read about it here.